 Major Pillars of Research

-1. Understanding biochemical processes of the cell and criating functional molecules
+1. Understanding biochemical processes of the cell and creating functional molecules

 Cells maintain their functionality by orchestrating the interactions between a plethora of molecules.
 Understanding cellular functionality requires us to create chemical substances and materials that are necessary for its analysis.
 Knowledge gained through this analysis provides a platform for creating new molecules that help control cells.